Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsection{Criteria Consolidation and Analysis}

-We conducted a comprehensive analysis of the generated criteria using standard open-coding procedures.
+We followed standard open-coding procedures \cite{williams2019art} to analyze the generated criteria from the three different groups (domain experts, lay users, and LLMs).
 Three researchers independently participated in the coding process, beginning by thoroughly reviewing the criteria from the interviews to gain familiarity with the data.
-The criteria generated by domain experts, lay users, and the LLM were then grouped into themes.

-As part of the initial coding process, the research team developed sub-themes for each of the three scenarios.
+They then created initial codes and coded 1---2 interviews each based on their findings.
+They then reconvened in meetings to discuss and reconcile these initial codes, which we refer to as sub-themes.
+Subsequently, the rest of the interviews were coded using these codes.
+New codes were added as they emerged from the interviews.
 These sub-themes varied by scenario, reflecting the unique context and focus of each task.
-After developing the initial sub-themes, we grouped them into higher-level themes that were consistent across all three scenarios and both domains.
-Through this thematic grouping, we consolidated the data into key findings (KF).
+After developing the initial sub-themes, they were then organized into higher-level themes that were consistent across all three scenarios and both domains.
+These themes were consolidated and evolved into key findings, which are detailed in Section \ref{results}.

-We also paid particular attention to when the criteria were created or modified, either during the initial prompt-only stage \textit{a priori} or after the participants reviewed the outputs \textit{a posteriori}.
-This temporal consideration allowed us to analyze how the criteria evolved over time and to identify differences between the themes generated by different groups at different stages.
-By examining how criteria changed after participants were exposed to the outputs, we were able to identify areas where the initial expectations \textit{a priori} were either reinforced or adapted \textit{a posteriori}, providing deeper insights into the criteria-setting of domain experts, lay users, and the LLM.
+The criteria were also labeled according to whether they were created or modified either during the initial prompt-only phase \textit{(a priori)} or after the participants reviewed the outputs \textit{(a posteriori)}.
+This temporal consideration allowed us to analyze how the criteria evolved over time and to compare the themes developed by each group across the two phases of evaluation.
+In addition, for each scenario, source, and domain, we calculated the average number of criteria created in each phase.